quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part72_6.9_Code_Listin.md

 #### Solution of Linear Equations

 Background context explaining the concept.
-The solution to a system of linear equations \(A \cdot x = b\) is often obtained using matrix inversion, although more efficient methods like Gaussian elimination or LU decomposition are commonly used.
+The solution to a system of linear equations $A \cdot x = b$ is often obtained using matrix inversion, although more efficient methods like Gaussian elimination or LU decomposition are commonly used.

 If applicable, add code examples with explanations.
 :p How can one solve a system of linear equations Ax=b?
 ??x
-One can solve the system of linear equations \(Ax = b\) by various methods.
+One can solve the system of linear equations $Ax = b$ by various methods.
 A straightforward but often slower approach is to use matrix inversion:

-\[
-x = A^{-1} \cdot b
+$$x = A^{-1} \cdot b$$
-\]

 However, more efficient and numerically stable methods like Gaussian elimination or LU decomposition are preferred for practical implementation.